 When you hear the word diet, you probably think of something that’s hard and confusing to follow, leaves you feeling deprived, and involves a list of foods to avoid, right?

-Well, what if there’s another way to lose weight fast that’s dramatically different from most standard “diet” plans?
+Well, what if there’s another way to lose weight that’s dramatically different from most standard “diet” plans?
 And what if this alternative essentially eliminates the need for calorie-counting, sacrifice, deprivation and even willpower?

 What Is Time-Restricted Eating?

-And without even knowing about the scientifically proven health benefits of fasting, nearly every religious group throughout history has practiced some sort of variation of fasting rituals.
+It was likely something that was practiced unintentionally by our ancestors who didn’t have 24/7 access to food like we do today.
+Without even knowing about the scientifically proven health benefits of fasting, nearly every religious group throughout history has practiced some sort of variation of fasting rituals.

 However, once they had access to the same food any time they wanted, the mice’s weight gain doubled despite eating the same number of calories.
+Here were some key findings:

 - 15-hour access to food caused 43 percent weight gain